memgraph/docs/mage/query-modules/cpp/graph_util.md

 #### Output:

-- `connections: List[Edge]` ➡ List of relationships that connect the nodes, each node with the next node from the input list, with the edge type from the input parameter.
+- `connections: List[Edge]` ➡ LList of relationships that connect the nodes, each node with the next node in the input list, using the edge type specified as the second input parameter.

 #### Usage: